-Use this self-assessment tool to help determine whether you need to be tested for COVID-19 or if you would like to be voluntarily tested.
+Use this self-assessment tool to help determine whether you need to be tested for COVID-19.
 You can complete this assessment for yourself or on behalf of someone else, if they are not able.

 If you have already scheduled an appointment for COVID-19 testing, please do not complete the self-assessment again before attending your test appointment.
 You can cancel or reschedule your appointment up to 24 hours prior to your appointment time.

 Testing will tell you whether you have COVID-19 at the time of your test, even if you are not showing symptoms.
 Testing will not tell you whether you have previously had COVID-19.
 It will also not tell you whether or not you have any immunity to COVID-19.

 If your test result indicates that you do not have COVID-19, you must still practice physical distancing.

 If you have questions about COVID-19 or novel coronavirus, please visit the following resources:

 The COVID-19 test detects if the virus is in your nose or mouth.
 It is important that you understand what it means if your COVID-19 test is positive.